1st September 1943 - Tripoli

 2100 1/5 Queen’s took over our positions.
 We move round to 167 Brigade at once more come under our command.

 Our positions on the front we handed over had been minds, but great care had to be taken in laying these so that they would not interfere with our own tank's manoeuvres.
 We had very few casualties in this area.
 Major Coleman arrived and took over command of the Battalion.

 18th/19th September 1943 - 7347

 Battalion moved into rest area at 7327.
-Men bathed, washed their clothes, maintained their weapons and will reorganised.
+Men bathed, washed their clothes, maintained their weapons and were reorganised.
 Battalion now consists of three companies.
 No. 1 Company and No. 2 Company commanded as before with a Support Company consisting of heavy Breda, 81mm mortar and 75mm infantry gun.

 20th September 1943 - 683314